crowdfavorite/wp-cf-author-levels/readme/README.txt

 #### Display Author Lists

-- To display author lists on the front end of the site, Template tags must be added to the theme.
+To display author lists on the front end of the site, Template tags must be added to the theme.

-- To display all of the author lists
+Example: To display all of the author lists

 <div><?php echo cfum_get_levels(); ?></div>

-- To display a single list of authors
+Example: To display a single list of authors

 <div><?php echo cfum_get_level('list-key-here'); ?></div>

-- To get the list key, navigate to the List Types page, under the Name of the list will be the key
+To get the list key, navigate to the List Types page, under the Name of the list will be the key